Lookup Transformation

 and is an IEnumerable

-, which you could to see your retrieved data.
+, which you can use to view your retrieved data.
 But accessing data in this collection can sometimes take a while, depending on the size of your lookup source data.
-Consider this enumerable as a convienient view on your data.
+Consider this enumerable a convenient view on your data.

-to false.
-If this is set to true, you are allowing the Lookup to have more than one match for a key.
-Then you will find all data that matches with the key in the ItemsCollection
+, you allow the lookup to have more than one match for a key.
+Then, you will find all the data that matches the key in the ItemsCollection

-This only applies if your are using the ApplyRetrievedCacheToInput
+This only applies if you are using the ApplyRetrievedCacheToInput

 or ApplyRetrievedCacheForMultipleOutputs